Skip to main content

 Use Remote State in Stack Configurations

-Atmos supports an alternative way to read the outputs (remote state) of components directly in Atmos stack manifests by using the atmos.Component Go template function and the outputs section instead of using the remote-state module and configuring Terraform/OpenTofu components to use the module.
+Atmos supports alternative ways to read the outputs (remote state) of components directly in Atmos stack manifests by using the atmos.Component Go template function and the !terraform.output Atmos YAML function instead of using the remote-state module and configuring Terraform/OpenTofu components to use the module.